JoshuaKim1789/PV-API-JSON/README.md

 <pre><code>"ambientTemperature":25.3,
 </code></pre>

-The 'ambientTemperature' JSON object represents the ambient temperature in degrees Celsius (°C) and is expressed as a decimal number with one fraction, e.g., `25.3°C`.
+The `ambientTemperature` JSON object represents the ambient temperature in degrees Celsius (°C) and is expressed as a decimal number with one fraction, e.g., `25.3°C`.

 ---